Extending your student visa through International Student Support

 Step 2- complete the online application

 Download our guide on how to complete the Tier 4 student online application and follow the instructions carefully.
-This guide will help you to create an online account and to complete the online application form.
+This guide will help you create an online account and complete the online application form.

 Step 3- prepare the supporting documents

 Gather together all the required supporting documents.
 See our document checklist below for a quick reference and refer to our guide to extending your student visa for more detailed information.

 You can either apply by post or make a premium application at a Premium Service Centre (PSC).
 Please see below for a comparison of both methods.

 Step 5- request an appointment with an International Student Adviser

 Save your Tier 4 student online application form as a PDF document and email it to us as an attachment at least 4 weeks before your visa expires.
 Please identify your email as ‘Tier 4 Student Online Application’ in the subject box.
 In the main body of the email include the following information:

 - Your contact telephone number

 - The date your current visa will expire